MicrosoftDocs/customer-voice/cv-docs/survey-report.md

 You can export survey responses into an Excel file or a CSV file for further analysis and processing.
 Each question in your survey becomes a column, and each response becomes a row in the Excel or CSV file.

 If your survey has less than 5000 responses, the responses are exported to an Excel (.xlsx) file by default.
-If your survey has more than 5000 responses, you can choose to export the responses to an Excel file to a CSV file.
+If your survey has more than 5000 responses, you can choose to export the responses to an Excel file or a CSV file.

 ### Survey with less than 5000 responses